Achievable logoAchievable logo

 Real numbers

 A real number is any number from −∞ (negative infinity) to ∞ (positive infinity).
-In other words, a real number is any number that is not considered imaginary, meaning that it does not have the variable i (meaning imaginary) in it.
+In other words, a real number is any number that is not imaginary, meaning it does not include the variable i (for imaginary).

 Non-real, imaginary numbers

-A non-real or imaginary number is any number including the variable i in it.
-Although the rules for imaginary numbers may say that i2=−1, the expression i2 is still an imaginary number.
-Another example is a square root of a negative number, e.g., −16.
+Although the rules for imaginary numbers say that i2=−1, the expression i2 is still written using i, so it is still an imaginary number.

 Rational numbers